“How did she die?”

 This is how the conversation usually goes for me.

-Other: “Oh, I’m sorry your mum’s not here.
+Other: “Oh, I’m sorry your Mum’s not here.
 How’d she die?”

 Other: (grimacing, physically recoiling and then immediately looking at you with a great, overwhelming look of pity) “OH, I am SO sorry!
 That’s horrible!”

-…and then they share a story with me about a friend’s spouse, or a distant uncle or “someone’s someone” that they knew or knew of that had also committed suicide, in an attempt to show that we’re part of that same club, that they share some sort of empathetic connection there, but very few actually do.
+…and then they share a story with me about a friend’s spouse, or a distant uncle or “someone’s someone” that they knew or knew of that had also died by suicide, in an attempt to show that we’re part of that same club, that they share some sort of empathetic connection there, but very few actually do.
 And that slight, frowning grimace never really leaves their face, and honestly, I see the ghost of it every time I see them hence.

 Suicide is a weird thing.
 People don’t know how to react to it.
 Eight days after my mother died, my husband and I attended a wedding of friends of his.
-Every person at that wedding knew that my mother had committed suicide, but instead of acknowledging it, everyone simply chose to ignore it.
+Every person at that wedding knew that my mother had died by suicide, but instead of acknowledging it, everyone simply chose to ignore it.
 Not one person came up to me and offered me any condolences.
 Not one.

 I had a friend, whose mother’s story was eerily, very similar to mine.
 She called me one day to ask me how I dealt with it when people asked me about my mother’s death.
 I told her that I had learned, much like I had when I was a young girl and I had accepted that my mother’s alcoholism was hers and not mine, that I had to do the same when it came to sharing her choice for her death.
 I would take that deep breath and let it be said, after all, it was her suicide and not mine; not to sound too Britney about it, but it is what it is.